-What is Email Deliverability and Why It Matters to B2B Marketers and Sales Teams?
+How to Improve Email Deliverability and Why It Matters to B2B Marketers and Sales Teams?

-In 2022, email continues to be a B2B selling powerhouse.
+In 2022, the email continued to be a B2B selling powerhouse.
 Of the three main channels for B2B selling, emails are the most criticized, often even called dead.
 Yet, it continues to be one of the most effective channels for outreach compared to phones and social networks.
 Email drives sales and marketing, and sales teams continue to focus, optimize, and innovate.

 Yet, marketers have veered away from running large-scale marketing campaigns due to fears around email deliverability and issues with their marketing automation systems.
 Sales teams can be effective when writing one-to-one emails to prospects but often abuse mass email, which can cause havoc for your company’s email system.
-Without a good understanding of email deliverability, sales and marketing teams can run into issues such as:
+Without a good understanding of email deliverability, sales, and marketing teams can run into issues such as:

 - Harming sender reputation